ARM-software/acle/README.md

 the [issue tracker page on GitHub](https://github.com/ARM-software/acle/issues).

-For reporting defects or enhancements to documents that currenlty are not yet included in this repo and are thus only hosted on developer.arm.com, please send an email to arm.acle@arm.com.
+For reporting defects or enhancements to documents that currently are not yet included in this repo and are thus only hosted on developer.arm.com, please send an email to arm.acle@arm.com.